wur-bioinformatics/introduction-to-bioinformatics/week5.md

 A schematic overview of shotgun proteomics.
 Credits: {cite}`shotgun_proteomics_2007`.
 :::
+%#% Figure shotgun_proteomics is under copyright by Springer Nature.
+Unable to use this image for free.
 More complex protocols have also been developed to compare two protein samples in a single experiment, for example by adding known weights (using natural isotopes or modified amino acids) and investigating relative differences in shifted mass spectra.